m4a-benhur/Learn-Rust/session2.md

 ## Part 5: Basic Error Handling with Result

+Basic error handling with Result in Rust means that instead of your program crashing when something goes wrong, a function can return a special value that says either _Ok_ (everything worked and here’s the result) or _Err_ (something failed and here’s the error).
+This way, you as the programmer can decide what to do next; like retry, show a message, or safely stop; making your program more reliable to work with.

 ### The Problem
 ```rust
 fn divide(a: f64, b: f64) -> f64 {